Selconag/Selconag/README.md

 I am a game enthusiast on various game types.
 A game developer with the knowledge of gamification, game based learning, their differences and as well as a deep understanding of game industry.
 Working as a game developer since 2020 Q4.
 Developed and shipped more than 22 games and a VR simulation.
 Working on my own RPG Survival game un UE4 as hobby.

+👨‍💻 I am currently in a C# Backend Bootcamp, trying to gain knowledge about backend profession and land a job on that.
+Open To Work :)

  <p align="left">
       <a href="https://github.com/Selconag?tab=followers">
          <img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/Selconag?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/></a>